kbafadriquela/kbafadriquela.github.io/README.md

 # Work | Krizia Bianca Fadriquela

-This simple website portfolio is built for Krizia Bianca using Vite + React and TailwindCSS.
+Professional portfolio of Krizia Bianca built using Vite + React and TailwindCSS.